-SCENE PERFORMANCE: If your performance group of two to five students perform a scene from a Shakespeare play, each actor should have 25-35 full-length lines.
+SCENE PERFORMANCE: In choosing a scene from a Shakespeare play, your performance group of two to five students should ensure that each actor will have 25-35 full-length lines.
 If you want to stage a longer scene and learn more lines, feel free.
-If you perform a non-Shakespearean scene, it should be of at least 10 minutes' duration with each actor having at least 200-300 words to speak.
-Again, if you want to go longer, feel free.
 All actors are to have their lines memorized and each scene is to be rehearsed at least four times for an hour each.
 In presenting your scene to the rest of the class, you may either perform in the classroom or you may choose some other location on campus.
 However, any place you choose must not pose a risk of injury to performers or to college property nor a risk of disrupting some other class.
 Members of your group should be appropriately costumed and provided with props if called for by the scene.
 By preparing and performing this scene you will be making theatre by participating in the very processes of enactment that characterize the art of the theatre.